 Because the arm cannot keep track and regulate its own temperature, it gets overly hot in the summer and overly cold in the winter without the patient being aware of it.
 Areas of the arm affected by the paralysis get injured easily and do not heal well.
 There is a greater chance of infection during an injury.
 The greatest loss of sensation is between the shoulder and the elbow.

 The arm may be flaccid, loose or stiff and contracted.
 There is a treatment known as electrical stimulation and massage that really can improve the appearance of the arm when it begins to be contracted.
 This physiotherapy can be done often to reduce contractures and muscle stiffness.
 Some people have severe cramping in the affected arm if they sleep on that side or overuse the arm.
 This pain can be so severe that the patient has vomiting, nausea and fainting.
 It is worse just before the arm is fully grown and resolves when the arm has fully grown.
 On the other hand, some patients have no pain at all with their Erb’s palsy.
 Others will simply have pain in their shoulder blade.

 If you or a loved one suffered personal injury caused by an erb’s palsy / brachial palsy birth injury, please contact us to speak with one of our specialist solicitors who can evaluate your case to determine your legal rights and options.

-We offer free consultations for advice to find out whether you have a good case, how to go about claiming and how much your compensation might be worth.
+Our initial consultation with you will identify if you have a good case, how to go about claiming and how much your compensation might be worth.
 We will give you clear unequivocal advice about your chances of success and the anticipated value of your claim.
 If after talking to us you decide not to take your compensation claim further you are under no obligation to do so and you will not be charged anything at all.

 *In contentious business, a solicitor may not calculate fees or other charges as a percentage or proportion of any award or settlement.
 This statement is made in compliance with RE.8 of SI 518 of 2002.